RopeMC/RopeMC/README.md

 ## How to add mods
 Tip: You need to launch RopeMC at least once to continue.

-After launching RopeMC, the programm created a folder named RopeMC in your Minecraft-directory.
-Place your mod in
+After launching RopeMC, the programm should created a folder named RopeMC in your Minecraft-directory.
+Please place your mod in
 ```
 RopeMC → Mods
 ```